Green party: Since the 1990s

 In Scandinavia, left-wing socialist parties have formed the Nordic Green Left Alliance.
 These parties have the same ideals as European Greens.
 However, they do not cooperate with the Global Greens or European Greens, but instead form a combined parliamentary group with the Party of the European Left, which unites communists and post-communists.
 There is one exception, in 2004 the MEP for Danish Socialist People's Party has left the Nordic Green Left parliamentary group and has joined the Green parliamentary group in the European parliament.
 The Socialist People's Party is currently an observer at the European Green Party and the Global Greens.
 Outside of Scandinavia, in 2004, Latvia became the first country in the world to have a Green politician become Head of Government, but in 2006 the Green Party received only 16.71 percent of the vote.
 In the Estonia 2007 parliamentary elections, the Estonian Greens won 7.1 percent of the vote, and a mandate for six seats in the country's parliament, the Riigikogu.
 Other significant electoral results for European green parties include Germany's Alliance '90/The Greens in the 2002 federal election and France's Europe Ecology – The Greens in the 2012 legislative election, in which they both won more seats than any other third party.

 In some countries Greens have found it difficult to win any representation in the national parliament.
 Three reasons can be found for this.
 It includes countries with a first past the post electoral system, such as the United Kingdom.
 However, despite the first past the post system in the United Kingdom, the Green Party of England and Wales won their first seat in the House of Commons when Caroline Lucas won the seat of Brighton Pavilion in 2010.
-The Scottish Greens have had success in the devolved Scottish Parliament having recently signed a deal to enter a governing coalition, whilst the Green Party Northern Ireland has had success in the devolved Northern Ireland Assembly and local elections where the first-past-the-post system is not used.
+In July 2024, after a targeted campaign, 4 Green MPs were elected in Bristol Central, Waveney Valley, North Herefordshire and Brighton Pavilion.
+The Scottish Greens have had success in the devolved Scottish Parliament previously signing a (now ended) deal to enter a governing coalition, whilst the Green Party Northern Ireland has had success in the devolved Northern Ireland Assembly and local elections where the first-past-the-post system is not used.
 In countries where a party with similar ideals is stronger, such as Norway and Denmark, Green parties tend to perform worse.
 In some Eastern European countries, like Romania, Green parties are still in the process of formation and have therefore not gained enough support.
 In Poland the Green Party, registered in 2004, won their first three seats in the Sejm in 2019.
-The Green Party of Bulgaria is a part of the left-wing Coalition for Bulgaria, currently in opposition.
-It has no parliamentary representation but it did supply one Deputy Minister in the government of Prime Minister Sergey Stanishev from 2005 to 2009.
+The Green Party of Bulgaria was founded in Sofia in 1989 by Aleksandar Karakachanov.
+Green Movement (ZD) was a member of an anti-corruption coalition - Democratic Bulgaria (DB).
+Ecoglasnost is a member of the BSP for Bulgaria coalition.
+For the elections in 2022, the Party of the Greens (Партия на зелените, ПнЗ, PnZ) joined the Bulgarian Rise coalition.